Frequently Asked Questions

 Do you actually believe the wild story you tell in your book?

-That said, at least two important caveats remain.
+That said, two glaringly important caveats remain.

 First: I recognize that I’m probably not right about everything.
 I may have gotten some of the details wrong or forgotten certain important elements.
 I may have been overreading some of the videos, where no messages were intended.
 I may even have falsely-recovered or falsely-reconstructed some aspects of the story, or transplanted nightmares onto the page.
 Human memory is imperfect.

 Second: I do realize that there’s at least a small chance I’m wrong about the whole entire conspiracy, and that none of the secret messages were real, and that I’ve fabricated all of the relevant details and memories entirely.
-That would be…pretty wild unto iself, frankly, and I don’t think that scenario is at all likely, but sure, it’s possible.
+That would be…pretty wild unto itself, frankly, and I don’t think that scenario is at all likely, but sure, it’s possible.

 Still, as a general statement: yes, I really do believe the story I’m telling.
 This is a true-to-memory recounting, the best I can achieve, of what I think happened.